 Join our Facebook group, Lucknow Legion Br#309

-The centre can carry out a variety of government services including Health Card transactions (renewals, red & white card replacements, new registrations etc).
-They also can carry out vehicle licence transactions; Ontario Photo Cards and Driver's License renewals, lost cards and address changes.
+Visit the Service Ontario website to find the closest centre that provides the services you need.
+Some examples of services provided include: Health Card transactions (renewals, red & white card replacements, new registrations etc), vehicle licence transactions; Ontario Photo Cards and Driver's License renewals, lost cards and address changes.

 403 Alice St. Point Clark, ON RR#1 Kincardine , ON N2Z 2X3